c4ffein/writings/s/learning-python-as-a-programmer/learning-python-as-a-programmer.md

 for number in count_up_to(5):
     print(number)  # 1, 2, 3, 4, 5
 ```

+## Python downsides
+TODO TAIL CALL OPTIMIZATION
+TODO LESS PERFORMANT BUT WHO CARES
+TODO DONT MIX TABS AND SPACES => SO THANKS EDITORS
+TODO a = 3,   => IN tuples?

 ## Python Ecosystem
 TODO PIP, venv, but actually astral, explain: uv +